postfinance/vault-kubernetes/README.md

 ```

-# Init Container _vault-kubernetes-synchonizer_
+# Init Container _vault-kubernetes-synchronizer_

 Depends on Init Container _vault-kubernetes-authenticator_

-- each Kubernetes secrets created by _vault-kubernetes-synchonizer_ get the annotation `vault-secret: <vault secret path>`
+- each Kubernetes secrets created by _vault-kubernetes-synchronizer_ get the annotation `vault-secret: <vault secret path>`

-- obsolete secrets created by _vault-kubernetes-synchonizer_ will be deleted
+- obsolete secrets created by _vault-kubernetes-synchronizer_ will be deleted

 ## Secret Mapping